We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There’s also evidence that topical CBD products may help with

 When you’re shopping for any kind of CBD product, opt to buy from companies that are clear and transparent about where they source their hemp.
-A reputable CBD company will make information about how they make their products easy to find.
+A reputable CBD company will make it easy to find information about how they make their products.

-Remember that the FDA doesn’t regulate CBD products the same way it does supplements and drugs.
-Check for companies that provide thorough, up-to-date COAs from third-party labs that are ISO-17025 accredited.
+Remember that the FDA doesn’t regulate CBD products the same way it does supplements and medications.
+For that reason, it’s best to opt for a CBD brand that provides thorough, up-to-date COAs from third-party labs that are ISO-17025 accredited.
 Here’s what you’ll want to check for when reviewing the COA:

 - CBD potency.
 Check that the CBD potency on the COA matches the advertised potency.
-A little bit of variation is normal, but beware of products that are more than 10 to 20 percent off.
+A little bit of variation is normal, but beware of products that are more than 10 to 20 percent off from what’s advertised.

 - THC.
 If the product is made with isolate or broad-spectrum CBD, it should say THC isn’t detected, or “ND.”
 If it’s made with full-spectrum CBD, it may have up to 0.3 percent THC.